TRAIL ETIQUETTE AND SKILLS

 On the top right of the graph are two buttons.
 By tapping the buttons, the forecast moves ahead two days, twice.

-By doing this, you will be assured not to take a wrong turn.
+By doing this, you will have some proof to not to take a wrong turn.

 When hiking in the Washington Scablands, the terrain is way different then in the mountains.
 Terrain features look the same and usually strange.